Templates in Rewriting Induction: Introduction

 This need for lemmas -- or to generalize equations before they can be used as induction hypotheses -- is a well-known topic in equational reasoning.
-Compared to classical equational reasoning, our situation is more involved, as the semantical reasoning over logical constraints (in our examples integer expressions) requires the discovery of non-trivial (loop) invariants.
-Two methods for constrained rewriting, also applicable to \lcstrss, are provided by~\cite{fuh:kop:nis:17,hag:kop:23}.
-For example, the method of \cite{fuh:kop:nis:17} finds the lemma above, while \cite{hag:kop:23} allows us to prove $\factTU\ x \approx \factRU\ x\ [x \ge \symb{1}]$ by discovering the loop invariants $z = a * j$, $i=j+\symb{1}$ and $j \le x$ which are used to generate the lemma $\uploop\ x\ i\ z \approx a*(\symb{R}\ j\ x) \ [z = a * j \wedge i=j+\symb{1} \wedge j \le x]$.
+Compared to equational reasoning, our situation is more involved, as the semantical reasoning over logical constraints (here integer expressions) requires discovering (loop) invariants.
+Two methods for constrained rewriting are provided by~\cite{fuh:kop:nis:17,hag:kop:23} and also apply to \lcstrss.
+For example, initialization generalization \cite{fuh:kop:nis:17} finds the lemma above, while matrix invariants \cite{hag:kop:23} allows us to prove $\factTU\ x \approx \factRU\ x\ [x \ge \symb{1}]$ by discovering the loop invariants $z = a * j$, $i=j+\symb{1}$ and $j \le x$ which are used to generate the lemma $\uploop\ x\ i\ z \approx a*(\symb{R}\ j\ x) \ [z = a * j \wedge i=j+\symb{1} \wedge j \le x]$.

-While these two methods can succesfully generate lemmas for many easy examples, they do not scale to more complicated computational behavior because they operate at the level of proof processes, rather than the level of programming constructs.
+While these methods can successfully generate lemmas for many easy examples, they do not scale to more complicated computational behavior, which often require non-polynomial invariants.
 This leaves certain program equivalences beyond their scope.
-For example, the methods from~\cite{fuh:kop:nis:17,hag:kop:23} are not able to prove the equivalences $\factRU\ x \approx \factTD\ x \ [x \ge \symb{1}]$, $\factRU\ x \approx \factRD\ x\ [x \ge \symb{1}]$ and $\factTU\ x \approx \factTD\ x$, because their invariant-seeking approach is too tightly tailored to low-level computations, which fails when the dependence between successive divergence steps cannot be expressed as a polynomial.
+For example, the lemma generation methods in~\cite{fuh:kop:nis:17,hag:kop:23} are not able to prove $\factRU\ x \approx \factTD\ x \ [x \ge \symb{1}]$, $\factRU\ x \approx \factRD\ x\ [x \ge \symb{1}]$ and $\factTU\ x \approx \factTD\ x$ because the dependency between successive divergence steps cannot be expressed as a polynomial.
 Fortunately, these equivalences can still be provable within RI.
 The key is not to focus on more expressive invariants, but rather to adopt a more high-level strategy: using templates we can generalize over loop structures themselves, instead of the specific values of loop variables, making these equivalences easily provable without complicated invariants.